tc39/notes/es6/2012-09/sept-18.md

 RH: We do rely on the programmer to know that they need to write an associative and commutative function.
 Tools can be provided to help.

-LH: Worried about implicitly saying that a function does not match what ECMA 262 says it will mean.
+LH: Worried about implicitly saying that a function does not match what ECMA-262 says it will mean.

 DH: (Clarifies that it's _just_ JavaScript)